kauralasoo/flow_cytomtery_genetics/analysis/variance_components/estimate_variance_components.md

 ```

 ## Repeated measurements from the same individual
-We can also use the full dataset containing 119 samples.
+One advantage of linear mixed models is that we can also use the full dataset containing 119 samples.

 ```r
 flow_df_genotype